Mile Svilar: Youth

 Svilar was a member of Belgium U-16, Belgium U-17, Belgium U-18 national teams and was also a member of Belgium U-19.
 He was the first choice goalkeeper for the Belgium U-17 team at the 2016 UEFA European Under-17 Championship in Azerbaijan.

 Senior

-Born in Belgium to Serbian parents, Svilar is eligible to represent Belgium or Serbia.
+Born in Belgium to a Serbian father and Bosnian Serb mother, Svilar is eligible to represent Belgium, Bosnia and Herzegovina or Serbia.
 On 4 November 2017, he announced that he would play his first game for the Serbia national team in March 2018, as he accepted the call from the Football Association of Serbia.
-He debuted with Serbia in a friendly 4–0 win over Qatar on 1 September 2021.
+On 20 August 2021, he received his first call up to the Serbia national football team, he debuted with Serbia in a friendly 4–0 win over Qatar on 1 September 2021.

+On 5 March 2024, Svilar was called up by Serbia after being absent for almost three years, but he reportedly turned down the call-up, and was therefore not included in the final squad.
+Serbia manager Dragan Stojković later commented that Svilar will not receive future international call-ups from Serbia.

 Personal life

 Svilar has a Serbian passport.
-His father, Ratko, is a former Serbian goalkeeper.
+His father, Ratko, is a former Yugoslav goalkeeper.
+His mother is from Trnovo, near Sarajevo, Bosnia and Herzegovina.